TedOctaviusGreene/jesusrest/articles/Herbert-W-Armstrong-honored.md

 # Our Respect and Acknowledgment of Truths Herbert W. Armstrong Helped Restore

 It is easy, in the heat of correcting error, to forget to acknowledge truth.
 But fairness requires us to say plainly: there were truths Herbert W. Armstrong boldly taught that were not widely accepted in Christianity, and for these we give thanks.
-We are not his disciples — we follow Christ.
-Yet we recognize that God does sometimes use even flawed men to recover forgotten truths.
+We are not his disciples — we follow Christ. > Yet it is God’s way to use weak and imperfect servants to shine light on truths that others have overlooked.
 Armstrong was wrong about the Sabbath and holy days as binding law, but that does not mean he was wrong about everything.
 And in certain areas, his voice was a trumpet against the tide of tradition.

 ---